flutter/plugins/packages/shared_preferences/shared_preferences/README.md

 * Only primitive types can be used: `int`, `double`, `bool`, `string`, and `stringList`.
 * It’s not designed to store a lot of data.

+SharedPreferences data is deleted in these situations:
+* on uninstallation of app or
+* on clearing the application data.

 ## Usage
 To use this plugin, add `shared_preferences` as a [dependency in your pubspec.yaml file](https://flutter.dev/docs/development/platform-integration/platform-channels).